placek/rack_on_docker/README.md

 * Files in `.dockerignore` will not be added to docker image.
 * Rake task `db:console` launches `irb` with access to database.
   * To run such console on already running container type `docker exec --interactive --tty rack_on_docker_container  bundle exec rake db:console`, or...
-  * ...connect to database in separate container typing `docker run --tty --interactive --rm placek/rack_on_docker bundle exec rake db:console`.
+  * ...connect to database in separate container typing `docker run --tty --interactive  --link postgres_container:postgres --rm placek/rack_on_docker bundle exec rake db:console`.
 * Environment variables:
-  * `APP_DIRECTORY` - directory with application source code
+  * `<NAME>_DIRECTORY` - directories used by application
   * `NGINX_PID_FILE` - path to the file where the pid of nginx server process is stored
   * `NGINX_WORKER_PROCESSES` - number of workers for nginx server
   * `NGINX_WORKER_CONNECTIONS` - maximum number of connections to nginx server